-Vesting Service is used to determine eligibility for a vested retirement benefit if you cease working in Covered Employment before you retire.
-It is also used to determine whether a period of absence results in a Permanent Break in Service and to determine if you are eligible for Early, Special Early or Disability Retirement.
+Vesting Service is used to determine eligibility for a pension benefit if you cease working in Covered Employment before you reach Normal Retirement Age.
+It is also used to determine whether a period of absence results in a Permanent Break in Service and to determine if you are eligible for Early, Special Early or Disability Retirement Pension.

-You earn one Year of Vesting Service if you accrue at least 1,000 Hours of Service in Covered Employment in a Plan Year.
+You earn one year of Vesting Service if you accrue at least 1,000 Hours of Service in Covered Employment in a Plan Year.